Nature is our Greatest Teacher

 Forest School touches on all subjects and disciplines: in any given moment an experience can cut across math, science, art, literature, physical education, etc.

 The learning outcomes are based on real-time explorations and experiences in nature and we apply this learning for independent and group learning in our indoor classroom.
+We offer a variety of teaching methods such as teacher led activities, independent stations and centres, and child led inquiry activities.

 The activities that happen in Forest and Nature School vary, and can depend on the following circumstances: the season, the community context, climate, landscape, animals that have visited the night before, trees that have blown down in the wind, the kinds of provocations elicited by the educator, the kinds of tools and loose parts provided, the children who are in attendance, how long the group has been formed, and—most importantly—what interests the children.